Designing Doctor-Recommended Aromatherapy Systems for Clinical Use

 Better yet, the polymer used to “gel” the essential oils into a solid form is made from vegetables; completely clean, safe, and natural, producing no smoke or ozone.
-The gels are packaged in recyclable cartridges for use with our Ascents® diffuser system, and able to dispense sanitary, no mess, no spill, aromatherapeutic scent in areas of up to 600 sq ft.
-The “carrier oil” which precisely controls the rate of migration to the surface of the gel and its subsequent introduction into the air is also purely natural and even safe to eat (although not recommended!), as we use only food-grade product.
+The gels are packaged in recyclable cartridges for use with our Ascents® diffuser system and are able to dispense sanitary, no-mess, no-spill, aromatherapeutic scent in areas of up to 600 sq ft.
+The “carrier oil” which precisely controls the rate of migration to the surface of the gel and its subsequent introduction into the air is also purely natural and even safe to eat (although not recommended!), as we use only food-grade products.

 Giving Medical Professionals the Tools They Need

 Aeroscena®’s clinical aromatherapy formulas were designed with the input of experts in scent science, in concert with some of the world’s leading medical institutions.
 However, without the right delivery systems in place, the formulas would not be nearly as effective because they would not be easy enough — or even safe and sanitary enough — to use in hospital environments.
 We are thrilled with the response we’ve had to our clinical aromatherapy diffusion systems, and we plan on continuing our research in order to improve upon these advances going forward.